bcgov/mobile-developer-guide/docs/distribution_methods.md

 Before contacting the Developer Experience team, we recommend reviewing the [project initiation information](getting_started.md).

 Once setup is complete, you'll have access to [App Store Connect](https://appstoreconnect.apple.com) and [Google Play Console](https://play.google.com/console/about/) to manage your app.

+## Internal apps
+Employee apps are distributed through [MDM inTune by the OCIO Device Management Team](https://citz.sp.gov.bc.ca/sites/ES/DS/MDAS/Docs/SitePages/Home.aspx).
+While historically, employee apps only supported iOS devices, they're now also supported by Android.
+If you're planning to create an internal Android app, [contact us](contact.md).

+[Contact us](contact.md) at the start of your project so we can discuss the process for distributing an internal app.
+It requires setup from both the Developer Experience and OCIO Device Management teams.

+Apps used by both employees and contractors also need extra setup in Apple's App Store Connect.
+The [Developer Experience Team](contact.md) will assist in this setup.

 ## App review process
 Both the Apple App Store and Google Play Store have an app review process.